dart-lang/site-www/src/codelabs/async-await/index.md

 #### Part 1: `reportUserRole()`

-Add code to the `reportUserRole` function so that it does the following:
+Add code to the `reportUserRole()` function so that it does the following:
 <!-- Some bulleted items are intentionally lacking punctuation to avoid
 confusing the users about characters in string values -->
-* `reportUserRole()` Returns a future that completes with the following
+* Returns a future that completes with the following
 string: `"User role: <user role>"`
   * Note: You must use the actual value returned by `getRole()`; copying and pasting the example return value won't make the test pass.